 Before analyzing adolescents’ differences in avatar creation and the association with their identity, we checked the BMI distribution to eventually exclude participants with weight problems but we did not find outliers.
 BMI increased through adolescence and revealed a normal growth of the sample (Bernasconi 2009).

-Descriptive data from BES and RSE questionnaires by age and sex (M and SD)
+Descriptive data from body esteem, self-esteem and BMI by age and sex are reported in Table 2.